kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 Pi is both an [irrational](https://en.wikipedia.org/wiki/Irrational_number) and a [transcendental](https://en.wikipedia.org/wiki/Transcendental_number) number.
 Let us see what each of these [appelations](https://www.merriam-webster.com/dictionary/appellation) mean.

-## Rational, Irrational, Algebraic, and zTranscedental Numbers
+## Rational, Irrational, Algebraic, and Transcedental Numbers

 Recurring decimals.